Neuroscience Program Policies

 See also section V.A.i.
 Student Travel Policy

-Exam writing/grading committees will have 3 members, one of whom will serve as chair, each appointed for a 2-year term with one position rotating on/off each year.
-Faculty cannot serve consecutive terms.
+Three topics are covered on the standardized component of the comprehensive exam: a controversy question, a translational question, and a proposal topic.
+Each topic has an exam writing/grading committee that consists of three program faculty members, one of whom serves as chair.
+Each will be appointed for a 2-year term with one position rotating on/off each year.
+A faculty member cannot serve consecutive terms.
 Faculty can volunteer or can be asked to serve by the Comprehensive Exam Coordinator.
-The Comprehensive Exam Coordinator will serve a 2-year term and will be chosen by the Neuroscience Program Faculty Advisory Committee.
-Students will be informed about who is on each of the exam writing/grading committees and receive guidance from committee members about performance expectations on the exam.
+The Comprehensive Exam Coordinator will serve a 2-year term and will be chosen by the Faculty Advisory Committee (FAC).
+The GPD often serves as the Exam Coordinator.
+Students will be informed about who is on each of the exam writing/grading committees at the time the exam evaluations are returned.
+During the exam, students will be told who the exam chair or contact person is.
+During the remediation process, students may receive guidance from committee members about the summary statement and expectations for the revised response.
+Prior to the exams, students may consult the GPD about performance expectations

-The Advisory Committee represents the faculty in providing advice to the Director on appointment and reviews of faculty and other policy and curriculum matters relating to the Neuroscience Program.
+The FAC represents the faculty in providing advice to the PD on appointment and reviews of faculty and other policy and curriculum matters relating to the Neuroscience Program.
+The committee consists of six elected NSP faculty members plus one appointed graduate student representative.
+Elected members serve three-year terms.
+The GPD serves as an ex officio member of the committee

-The Graduate Affairs Committee reviews applications for graduate study and recommends admission of the applicant.
-The Committee consists of six Neuroscience Program faculty, and seeks to recruit the best qualified applicants for graduate study.
-In its recommendation, the Admissions Committee considers the following: academic performance, course preparation in the basic sciences, direct knowledge of and experience in Neuroscience research, letters of recommendation, statement of research interest, competence in the English language, GRE scores and recommendations by individuals in the applicant's field of interest.
-The Graduate Affairs Committee also makes recommendations on requests for course waivers and other issues related to an individual student's graduate training.
-Students with grievances may take them to a member of the Graduate Affairs Committee or to the Program Director or the faculty liaison of the NeuroBuddy Program.
+The GAC in charged with handling all aspects associated the graduate students and graduate program.
+An important charge is the review of applications for graduate study (each December) and recommendations for applicant admission to the PD.
+The committee also plays a key role in arranging and conducting the Interview Days (January), seeking to recruit the best qualified applicants for graduate study.
+In its recommendation, the GAC considers the following: academic performance, course preparation in the basic sciences, direct knowledge of and experience in neuroscience research, letters of recommendation, statement of research interest, outreach and service, and competence in the English language, if relevant.
+The GAC also makes recommendations on requests for course waivers and other issues related to an individual student's graduate training.
+Students with grievances may take them to a member of the GAC or to the GPD.
+The committee consists of six appointed NSP faculty, including the GPD.
+The term of service is two years

-The NSP GSC assumes several duties within the NSP including (but not limited to) organization of the annual retreat, administration of faculty awards, and organization of NSP social activities.
-Additionally, several members of the NSP GSC serve as graduate student representatives on NSP committees including the Graduate Affairs Committee (GAC), the NSP hiring committee, the Dean's student advisory committee (DSAC), and the NSP faculty advisory committee.
+The GSC assumes several duties including, but not limited to, organization of the annual retreat, administration of faculty awards, assistance with Interview Days, and planning of social activities.
+Additionally, members of the GSC can serve as graduate student representatives on NSP committees including FAC, GAC, any faculty search committee, the Dean's Student Advisory Committee (DSAC), and COGS.